 Sexagesima Week – Friday

 This is meant for us, too, as we also are His disciples.
-We must do as the virgins did, the companions of the bride, who took their lamps and went forth to meet the bridegroom, — not like the foolish virgins, who took their lamps, but took no oil with them.
-Not only the name, not only the outward demeanor of Christians must be found with us; we must not merely profess allegiance to Christ and to His Church; no, our hearts must be filled with faith, with faith in the Savior, with faith which makes us the Savior’s own, with faith which the Holy Ghost through the Word gives, increases, strengthens, and sustains.
+We must do as the virgins did, the companions of the bride, who took their lamps and went forth to meet the bridegroom, not like the foolish virgins, who took their lamps, but took no oil with them.
+Not only the name, not only the outward demeanor of Christians must be found with us; we must not merely profess allegiance to Christ and to His Church; no, our hearts must be filled with faith, with faith in the Savior, with faith which makes us the Savior’s own, with faith which the Holy Ghost, through His Word, gives, increases, strengthens, and sustains.

-PRAYER — Lord Jesus, Shepherd and Keeper of my soul, so govern me through Thy Word and Thy Holy Spirit, that the oil of true faith in Thee be ever found in the frail vessel of my heart, and that I may be ever watchful and wakeful, in order that I may neither fear nor faint when Thou, O heavenly Bridegroom, come — but together with Thee, may joyfully enter the marriage-feast of eternal life, and by Thy grace obtain eternal salvation.
+PRAYER.
+Lord Jesus, Shepherd and Keeper of my soul, so govern me through Thy Word and Thy Holy Spirit, working through Thy Word, that the oil of true faith in Thee be ever found in the frail vessel of my heart, and that I may continue to be ever watchful and wakeful, in order that I may neither fear nor faint when Thou, O heavenly Bridegroom, comest, but together with Thee, may joyfully enter the marriage-feast of eternal life, and, by Thy grace, obtain eternal salvation.
 Amen.

 Rejoice, rejoice, believers, and let your lights appear!